Kerch: Transport

-Kerch has a harbour on the Kerch Strait, which makes it a key to the Sea of Azov, several railroad terminals and a small airport.
+Kerch has a harbour on the Kerch Strait, which makes it a key to the Sea of Azov.
+It has several railroad terminals and a small airport.
 The Kerch Strait ferry line across the Kerch Strait was established in 1953, connecting Crimea and the Krasnodar Krai (Port Krym – Port Kavkaz line); (as of November 2009) there are also plans for a Kerch-Poti ferry route.

 Tavrida Highway work in progress along Kerch railway (two rails) highway (four lanes) bridge to connect Rostov Krasnodar with peninsula.

 There are several ports in Kerch, including Kerch Maritime Trading Port, Kerch Maritime Fishing Port, Port Krym (ferry crossing), Kamysh-Burun Port.

 The railroad terminals include: Kerch, Kerch I, Kerch Factory, Arshyntsevo, and Krym.

-Bus network connects Kerch to other cities in Crimea and Krasnodar Krai.
+A bus network connects Kerch to other cities in Crimea and Krasnodar Krai.

 City transport

-Kerch has short tram system established in 1935 and destroyed in 1941.
+Kerch had a tram system that was established in 1935 and destroyed in 1941.

-Kerch trolleybus system established in 2004, and have one line.
+A trolleybus system was established in 2004, and has one line.

 Crimean Bridge

 On 25 April 2010, Ukrainian President Viktor Yanukovych and Russian President Dmitry Medvedev signed an agreement to build a bridge across the Kerch Strait.
 In January 2015, with Russia now in control, the contract for the construction of the bridge was awarded to Arkady Rotenberg's S.G.M.
 Group.
 In May 2015 construction commenced, and the road section of the bridge was opened to traffic in May 2018.
-The rail section was opened in 2019, with Russian President Vladimir Putin taking the first train across on December 23.
+The rail section was opened in 2019, with Russian President Vladimir Putin taking the first train across on 23 December.
 It was heavily damaged by an explosion on 8 October 2022.